Despite prior information, Sindh fails to save Sehwan

 -

-Despite prior information, Sindh fails to save SehwanBy Imdad SoomroFebruary 17, 2017Print : National
+Despite prior information, Sindh fails to save SehwanBy Imdad SoomroFebruary 18, 2017Print : Islamabad

 KARACHI: Despite information by a major intelligence agency in November 2016 regarding probable terrorist attack on the shrine of Qalandar Lal Shahabaz, Sehwan, and recent alert issued for terrorist attacks, Sindh government failed to take proper security measures.